 KANGXI or YONGZHENG c.1710 – 1730 Chinese Export Porcelain

-An Unusual Large Chinese Export Porcelain Dish, Late Kangxi or Yongzheng c.1710-1730.
-The Striking Design Consists of a Two Tier Pagoda Flanked by Two Birds.
+A Rare Large Chinese Export Porcelain Dish, Late Kangxi or Yongzheng c.1710-1730.
+The Striking Design Consists of a Two Tier Pagoda with What Appears to be a Religious Figure in a Fur-lined Coat.
+There are Two Boys or Acolytes with their Hats on Tied Around their Necks.
+The Pagoda is Flanked by Two Birds.

 A version of this early 18th century Chinese porcelain design but with a small building instead of a pagoda and without figures, is often found on teabowls and saucers of the late Kangxi and Yongzheng period.
 This design is commonly referred to as `The Cuckoo in the House` pattern.